i2amsam/genkit-testing/README.md

   </picture>
 </a>

-This is a simple demonstration web app using the [Firebase Genkit Library](https://github.com/firebase/genkit) with Gemini to generate recipes for images.
+This is a simple demonstration web app using the [Firebase Genkit Library](https://github.com/firebase/genkit) with Gemini to generate recipes from images.

 To get started, get an API key at https://g.co/ai/idxGetGeminiKey and enter it in `.idx/dev.nix` and rebuild the environment.

+After running this code, open a new terminal in IDX and run `genkit ui:start` to start the interactive Genkit Developer UI and inspect the calls to Gemini.